DanaBorozniak/TechProject.Pride_and_Prejudice/Now.Pride and prejudice.md

 Jane then took it from her pocket-book, and gave it to Elizabeth.
 These were the contents:--

-     /* NIND “My dear Harriet, */
+> “My dear Harriet,

-     “You will laugh when you know where I am gone, and I cannot help laughing myself at your surprise to-morrow morning, as soon as I am missed.
+> “You will laugh when you know where I am gone, and I cannot help laughing myself at your surprise to-morrow morning, as soon as I am missed.
 I am going to Gretna Green, and if you cannot guess with who, I shall think you a simpleton, for there is but one man in the world I love, and he is an angel.
 I should never be happy without him, so think it no harm to be off.
 You need not send them word at Longbourn of my going, if you do not like it, for it will make the surprise the greater when I write to them, and sign my name Lydia Wickham.
 What a good joke it will be!
 I can hardly write for laughing.
 Pray make my excuses to Pratt for not keeping my engagement, and dancing with him to-night.
 Tell him I hope he will excuse me when he knows all, and tell him I will dance with him at the next ball we meet with great pleasure.
 I shall send for my clothes when I get to Longbourn; but I wish you would tell Sally to mend a great slit in my worked muslin gown before they are packed up.
 Good-bye.
 Give my love to Colonel Forster.
 I hope you will drink to our good journey.

-“Your affectionate friend,
+> “Your affectionate friend,

-“LYDIA BENNET.”
+> “LYDIA BENNET.”

 “Oh, thoughtless, thoughtless Lydia!” cried Elizabeth when she had finished it.
 “What a letter is this, to be written at such a moment!
 But at least it shows that *she* was serious in the object of her journey.
 Whatever he might afterwards persuade her to, it was not on her side a *scheme* of infamy.
 My poor father! how he must have felt it!”